H1ghBre4k3r/y-lang/README.md

 Note: The first parameter is the identifier for this syscall.

+If you want to have an overview of currentl available syscall abstractions, have a look at `std.why` in the examples folder.

 ### Compiler Directives

 Y support (more or less) conditional compilation depending on the current operating system.
 To declare something is "OS"-dependant, you have to annotate it accordingly: